Special Education Labels: The 13 IDEA Disability Categories

 But one of my former parents made her case FOR labels:

 "No one likes labels, right?
 I mean, unless someone is calling us a millionaire or a model, but that's not our case.
 However, my kid's disabilities are many.
-He's got Cerebral Palsy, he can't talk.
+He's got Cerebral Palsy; he can't talk.
 He can barely walk.
 He's on the Autism Spectrum.
 If my kid didn't come with a file full of labels, how will it be known how to assess him?
 How will the teacher know what his issues are and how they may potentially impact his learning?
 How will she be able to determine or understand his learning style?
 It's not like anyone calls him John the Cerebral Palsy Non-Verbal Autistic Kid.
 If they do, we don't want to know them.
 But labels do matter for us.
 Let's be honest, when he is an adult, he is going to require financial support from the government.
-He has to have labels which will qualify him for that support.
+He has to have labels that will qualify him for that support.
 The government is slow to change, so even if we remove labels or alter the labeling system in an extraordinary way in the academic setting, the government will be 30 years behind.
 Honestly, we just want John to be happy.
 Fighting a fight about labels is a non-starter for us."

 You Can't Always Get What You Want But Get What You Need

-If a Special Education Teacher or seasoned general education Teacher has been around long enough, they will have seen a Response to Intervention Team place a child in Special Education when perhaps there could have been more steps taken.
+If a Special Education Teacher or seasoned general education Teacher has been around long enough, they will have seen a Response to Intervention team place a child in Special Education when perhaps there could have been more steps taken.
 It just happens, right or wrong.

 These teachers may also have seen a child who desperately needs a particular service only gain access to it after being identified as being special needs, NOT because they necessarily needed to be, but because the child may not have been able to obtain the "needed" service by any other means.
 In this case, the label matters.